 A business engineer combines the ability to deeply understand the technology (especially the underlying economic incentives/disincentives), comprehend how to distribute it, and the willingness to experiment fast and iterate to create closed customer feedback loops.

-Thus, business engineering combines analytical skills and an overall business model strategy powered by market intuition and a rapid experimentation workflow as a reality check.
+Thus, business engineering combines analytical skills, an overall business model strategy powered by market intuition, and a rapid experimentation workflow as a reality check.

-In short, the business engineer, through experimentation, testing, interaction, and intuition, builds, and helps in building and growing businesses, by reverse-engineering the core asset of a business.
+In short, the business engineer, through experimentation, testing, interaction, and intuition, builds and helps build and grow businesses by reverse-engineering the core asset of a business.